elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ### Backup

-Elasticsearch is set up to to store backups in an S3 bucket.
+Elasticsearch is set up to store backups in an S3 bucket.
 There is a CronJob called `elasticsearch-backup` in the cluster that is invoking the snapshot process in elasticsearch.

 To take a snapshot on-demand, execute